Generic Name: glucagon (GLOO-ka-gon)

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include diarrhea; fast heartbeat; nausea; severe headache or dizziness; vomiting.Proper storage of GlucaGen:
+Symptoms may include diarrhea; dizziness; rapid pulse; severe or prolonged nausea; vomiting.Proper storage of GlucaGen:

 - If you have any questions about GlucaGen, please talk with your doctor, pharmacist, or other health care provider.